 Document version: 2.0.4

-XXXX
+Nov.
+10th 2022

-This document defines the Functional Mock-up Interface (FMI), version 2.0.3.
-This is a maintenance release with no new features compared to FMI 2.0.
+This document defines the Functional Mock-up Interface (FMI), version 2.0.4.
+This is a maintenance release for FMI 2.0.
 FMI is a tool-independent standard to support both model exchange and co-simulation of dynamic models using a combination of XML files and C code (either compiled in DLL/shared libraries or in source code).
 The first version, FMI 1.0, was published in 2010.
 The FMI development was initiated by Daimler AG with the goal to improve the exchange of simulation models between suppliers and OEMs.
 As of today, development of the standard continues through the participation of many companies and research institutes.
 FMI 2.0 is supported by over 100 tools and is used by automotive and non-automotive organizations throughout Europe, Asia and North America.

 The downloads page (https://fmi-standard.org/downloads/) provides this specification, as well as supporting C header and XML schema files and an FMI compliance checker.
 In addition, sample models (exported from different tools in FMI format) are provided to assist tool vendors to ensure compatibility with other tools, as well as a test suite to check whether connected FMUs (Functional Mock-up Units) are appropriately handled by a tool.